fcalabri/bmwg-ai-fabric-training-bench/draft-calabria-bmwg-ai-fabric-training-bench.md

 ## 24-Hour Sustained Load {#soak-24h}

-**Objective:** Verify DUT fabric stability under sustained AI training load over an extended period, following the methodology pattern from {{EVPN-BENCH}} Sections 3.12, 4.11.
+**Objective:** Characterize DUT fabric stability under sustained AI training load over an extended period, following the methodology pattern from {{EVPN-BENCH}} Sections 3.12, 4.11.

 **Procedure:** Configure DUT at maximum validated scale from {{fabric-scale-limits}}.
 Generate bidirectional collective communication traffic (alternating AllReduce and AlltoAll).
 Run continuously for 24 hours.
 Sample all KPIs from {{kpi-framework-and-metrics-taxonomy}} every 60 seconds.

-The DUT is expected to exhibit no memory leaks, crashes, or CPU spikes; any anomaly is reported with timestamp and duration.
+The objective of the soak test is to monitor and document fabric behavior under extended load.
+The methodology does not establish pass/fail criteria for any reported metric.
+Any memory leaks, crashes, or other anomalies encountered during the test MUST be documented with their timestamps and durations.

 **Reporting:** Time-series plots of JCT Ratio, BusBW, ECN ratio, PFC count, CPU, and memory over the 24-hour period.
 Report standard deviation of JCT Ratio (stability metric).